TheRog-007/TheRog-007/README.md

 - then into the the crazy world of Windows.

 - First doing VB and Delphi, then C++, and more recently C#, COBOL and JavaScript!
-- Spent over 20 years working in VB/SQL developing an MRP planning system, now looking to expand further with
+- Spent over 20 years working in SQL developing an MRP planning system, now dabbling with
 - JavaScript and C#!

 <!---